NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 We say that petroleum is a non-renewable resource because it takes millions of years to form, and humans cannot make petroleum instantly once it is used.

-Petroleum is made from dead plants and animals that got buried under the Earth for a very long time.
+Petroleum is made from dead plants and animals that have been buried under the Earth for a very long time.
 When millions of years passed, the continuous effect of heat and pressure led to the formation of petroleum.
 After that, humans dug deep into the ground and took out the petroleum.
-But once this is used, we cannot make more in our entire life.
+But once this is used, we cannot make more in our entire lives.
 For this reason, petroleum is considered a non-renewable resource.

 Question 6.
 It is difficult to regrow forests.
 Justify this statement.